ap0calypse/intsort/README.md

 intsort
 =======

-simple yet not so bad sorting algorithm
+simple yet not so bad sorting algorithm.

+compile with -std=c99